-This year, the annual Tougher Than Hell Poker Run is on June 4th, and as always, proceeds will help impact thousands of families.
+The annual Tougher Than Hell Poker Run is coming, and as always, proceeds will help impact thousands of families.
 Funds raised go to support starving children in LaGonave, Haiti, as well as families locally in need in the Tulsa, Skiatook, and surrounding communities through the Guts Church Distribution Centers in Tulsa and Skiatook.

 The Tougher Than Hell Motorcycle Rally is an event like none other.
 For more than 15 years, this has become one of the top rallies of its kind in the country.
 TTH has grown to become a weekend event attracting thousands of bike enthusiasts with world-class entertainment, a thrilling ride and a worthwhile cause.